YihePang/DisoFLAG/README.md

 This repository contains the source code used in our paper titled _Yihe Pang, Bin Liu_.
 DisoFLAG: Accurate prediction of protein intrinsic disorder and its functions using graph-based interaction protein language.
 The code is implemented to realize the predictors proposed in the paper and includes datasets and tutorials to assist users in utilizing the code. <br>

-More materials and dataset used in this study can be obtained from (http://bliulab.net/IDP_LM/download/).
+A convenient web server for DisoFLAG were provided, which can be accessed from (http://bliulab.net/DisoFLAG/).

 ## Citation
 Upon the usage the users are requested to use the following citation:<br>
 _Yihe Pang, Bin Liu_.
-IDP-LM: prediction of protein intrinsic disorder and disorder functions based on language models.
-(Submitted)
+DisoFLAG: Accurate prediction of protein intrinsic disorder and its functions using graph-based interaction protein language.
+(BMC biology Submitted)

 ## Introduction
-We proposed a disorder specific protein language model, IDP-BERT.
-The IDP-BERT was trained as a Restrictive Masked Language Model (ReMLM) to focus on the disordered regions mainly located in the N’ and C’ terminals of sequences.
-Furthermore, we proposed a computational predictor called IDP-LM for predicting intrinsic disorder and disorder functions by leveraging the pre-trained protein language models.
-IDP-LM takes the embeddings extracted from three pre-trained protein language models as the exclusive inputs, including ProtBERT, ProtT5, and IDP-BERT.
-The evaluation results on independent test datasets demonstrated that the IDP-LM provided high-quality prediction results for intrinsic disorder and four common disordered functions including disorder protein binding, DNA binding, RNA binding, and disorder flexible linkers.
+DisoFLAG, a computational method that leverages a graph-based interaction protein language model (GiPLM) for jointly predicting disorder and its multiple potential functions.
+GiPLM integrates protein semantic information based on pre-trained protein language models into graph-based interaction units to enhance the correlation of the semantic representation of multiple disordered functions.
+The DisoFLAG predictor takes amino acid sequences as the only inputs and provides predictions of intrinsic disorder and six disordered functions for proteins, including protein-binding, DNA-binding, RNA-binding, ion-binding, lipid-binding, and flexible linker.

 ![image](https://github.com/YihePang/IDP-LM/assets/38775429/c90910d8-4b5a-4bf4-860a-73b830cac49a)